Statutory Rape in Cherokee County

 2. Avoid making any statements – Do not walk into the police department and profess your innocence.
 The police will not believe you.
 Do not think you can show up at your first court date and tell the prosecutor and judge that you are innocent and expect the charges to be dropped.
 If you are arrested for rape, you have to start preparing for your jury trial.
 Do not make any statements to anyone except your lawyer.

-Here is what you should never do if arrested for rape in Henry County.
+Here is what you should never do if arrested for rape in Fulton County.

 1. Never talk to the alleged victim or the family.